 - Extremely poor rear visibility

 - Fairly pricey

 10hrs 45mins (0-100%, 7.4kW)

 12hrs 30mins (0-100%, 7.4kW)

 Volvo has several new electric models lined up, including the seven-seat EX90 flagship and a new baby electric SUV, with the Swedish brand already declaring its plan to go electric-only by 2030.
 In the meantime, this is the C40 Recharge: Volvo’s first standalone electric car and the more rakish coupe-SUV sister car to the XC40 Recharge that went on sale in 2020.

-The Volvo C40 Recharge’s extensive list of rivals range from fellow coupe-SUVs like the Aud Q4 Sportback e-tron and Volkswagen ID.5, and the multitude of premium electric SUVs on sale now including the Ford Mustang Mach-E, Tesla Model Y, BMW iX1 and Nissan Ariya.
+The Volvo C40 Recharge’s extensive list of rivals range from fellow coupe-SUVs like the Audi Q4 Sportback e-tron and Volkswagen ID.5, and the multitude of premium electric SUVs on sale now including the Ford Mustang Mach-E, Tesla Model Y, BMW iX1 and Nissan Ariya.

-From the front it’s hard to distinguish the C40 from its conventional SUV sibling, though it does get some surfacing and detailing changes, as well as the addition of a coupe-esque roofline.
-Inside though, the C40 is extremely similar to the XC40 it’s based on.
-You won’t find any leather in the cabin as this is the first Volvo model to do away with cowhide, and the fit-and-finish throughout the cabin is great, as is the quality of the materials used.
+From the front it’s hard to distinguish the Volvo C40 from its conventional XC40 SUV sibling, though it does get some surfacing and detailing changes, as well as the addition of a coupe-esque roofline.
+Inside, the C40 is extremely similar to its sister car.
+You won’t find any leather in the cabin as this is the first Volvo model to do away with cowhide, and the fit-and-finish throughout is great, as is the quality of the materials used.